aaronbenz/caspanda/README.md

 There are also some more examples for calling data from Cassandra and inserting it back using only a Pandas Dataframe (which we called a CassandraFrame), in `bin/example.py`

-Selecting data
+Example of using Caspanda for selecting data
 ----
-Running a Select from a Cassandra table will automatically return a Pandas Dataframe Let's say you have a keyspace called 'tr_data' and you create one table 'tr_minute' with the following columns:
+Running a select from a Cassandra table will automatically return a Pandas Dataframe, even for simple selects.
+Let's say you have a keyspace called 'tr_data' and you create one table 'tr_minute' with the following columns:

 ```